Generalised M\"obius Categories and Convolution Kleene Algebras: Introduction

 \section{Introduction}

 This article is part of a series on convolution algebras and their applications in computing~\cite{BanniserHS21,CranchDS21,DongolHS16,DongolHS21,FahrenbergJSZ23,CalkMPS25}.
-It is influenced by work of Schützenberger and Eilenberg on formal power series~\cite{DrosteK09}, Rota on incidence algebras~\cite{Rota64,JoniR79}, Cartier and Foata on combinatorics on words~\cite{CartierF69}, and Jónsson and Tarski on boolean algebras with operators~\cite{JonssonT51}.
+It is influenced by work of Schützenberger on formal power series~\cite{DrosteK09}, Rota on incidence algebras~\cite{Rota64,JoniR79}, Cartier and Foata on combinatorics on words~\cite{CartierF69}, and Jónsson and Tarski on boolean algebras with operators~\cite{JonssonT51}.
 Also related are group and category algebras in representation theory and categorical approaches to topology.
-Applications range from path algorithms~\cite{AhoHU75,Mehlhorn84,Mohri02}, network protocols~\cite{Sobrinho03,GriffinG08} and speech recognition~\cite{MohriPR02} via fuzzy sets and relations~\cite{Goguen67,EklundGHK18} and provenance analysis and semiring semantics for logics and games~\cite{GraedelT20}, to probabilistic and weighted programming~\cite{LairdMMP13,BelleR20,BatzGKKW22} and rewriting~\cite{BournezK02,Faggian22,GavazzoF23}, and to quantitative program verification~\cite{BatzKKMN19,Haslbeck21,FahrenbergJSZ23}, for a few indicative references.
+Applications of such convolution algebras range from path algorithms~\cite{AhoHU75,Mehlhorn84,Mohri02}, network protocols~\cite{Sobrinho03,GriffinG08} and speech recognition~\cite{MohriPR02} via fuzzy sets and relations~\cite{Goguen67,EklundGHK18} and provenance analysis and semiring semantics for logics and games~\cite{GraedelT20}, to probabilistic and weighted programming~\cite{LairdMMP13,BelleR20,BatzGKKW22} and rewriting~\cite{BournezK02,Faggian22,GavazzoF23}, and to quantitative program verification~\cite{BatzKKMN19,Haslbeck21,FahrenbergJSZ23}, for a few indicative references.

-In these situations one often considers functions $f:X\to V$ from a structure $X$ into an algebra $V$ of values, probabilities, weights or costs.
+In these situations one considers maps from a structure $X$, typically a (co)mo\-noid, category or relational structure, into an algebra $V$ of values, probabilities, weights or costs, such as a semiring, ring, field or quantale.
+The algebra on the function space $V^X$ often carries the same structure as $V$; it extends to a module structure when elements in $V^X$ are multiplied with those in $V$.

 In work on formal power series or combinatorics on words, $X$ is typically a monoid and in particular the free monoid generated by a finite alphabet.
-In work on incidence algebras, $X$ is a set of (closed) intervals on a certain poset; for path algorithms, $X$ is a set of finite paths on a directed graph.
-All these examples are subsumed when assuming that $X$ is a category, while applications such as weighted shuffle languages require a generalisation of $X$ to a set equipped with a ternary relation satisfying the laws of relational monoids (monoid objects in the category $\mathbf{Rel}$), of which categories are special cases.
-Value algebras $V$ are typically semirings, rings or fields -- or quantales, on which we have focussed previously.
-For the latter, for a category $C$ and a quantale $Q$, the function space $Q^C$ forms a convolution quantale.
+In work on incidence algebras, $X$ is a set of (closed) intervals on a locally finite poset; for path algorithms, $X$ is a set of finite paths on a directed graph.
+All these examples are subsumed when $X$ is a category, while applications such as weighted shuffle languages require a generalisation of $X$ to a set equipped with a ternary relation satisfying the laws of relational monoids (monoid objects in the category $\mathbf{Rel}$~\cite{Rosenthal97,KenneyP11}), of which categories are special cases.

-Quantales are monoidal sup-lattices~\cite{Rosenthal90}.
-It is therefore necessary to define a multiplication, a unit and arbitrary sups on $Q^C$.
-Here, we only describe the multiplication, the convolution